michaelacook/fullstackjs-notes/oojs.md

 * Setters receive a value and perform logic on that value, then update an existing property with that value, or generate a new property
 * Setters always receive exactly one argument that is then used to set a property or generate a new property
+* Setters are not called using regular function syntax but instead the function is executed when the property is set using the regular dot notation
 * The name of a property on an object can never be the same as the name of a getter or setter.
 Therefore:

 ```js